Featured Speakers (check back for updates)

 Dr. Lawrence Fung is a clinical assistant professor in the Department of Psychiatry and Behavioral Sciences at Stanford University.
 He received his Bachelors of Science degree with honors from University of California at Berkeley, Masters of Science in Engineering degree from Johns Hopkins University, Doctor of Philosophy degree from Cornell University, and Doctor of Medicine degree from George Washington University.
 Dr. Fung completed his general psychiatry residency, child & adolescent psychiatry fellowship, and postdoctoral research fellowship at Stanford University.
 Dr. Fung is a researcher and clinician specialized in autism spectrum disorder (ASD), and the father of a neurodiverse teenager with ASD.
 As a recipient of a career development award from the National Institute of Mental Health (NIMH), he studies the neurobiology of ASD by state-of-the-art molecular neuroimaging.
 He investigates the biology of neurosteroids and related pharmacologic interventions, including pregnenolone.
 Dr. Fung is the director of the Stanford Neurodiversity Project, which strives to uncover the strengths of neurodiverse individuals and utilize their talents to increase innovation and productivity of the society as a whole.
 Dr. Fung directs the Adult Neurodevelopment Clinic, which specializes in assessing and treating adults with ASD.
 Dr. Fung is the recipient of several awards including the Pilot Research Award from the American Academy of Child & Adolescent Psychiatry and Outstanding Resident Award from the NIMH.

-Maryanne Wolf is Visiting Professor and Director of the Center for Dyslexia, Diverse Learners, and Social Justice at UCLA and the former John DiBiaggio Professor of Citizenship and Public Service at Tufts University.
+Maryanne Wolf is Visiting Professor and Director of the Center for Dyslexia, Diverse Learners, and Social Justice at the Graduate School of Education and Information Studies at UCLA and the former John DiBiaggio Professor of Citizenship and Public Service at Tufts University.
 She is Chapman University’s Presidential Fellow (2018-2020) and past Fellow (2014-2015) and Research Affiliate (2016-2017) at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 Her awards include highest honors from International Dyslexia Association (Geschwind and Orton awards) and Dyslexia Foundation (Einstein Prize); Distinguished Researcher of the Year for Learning Disabilities in Australia; Distinguished Teacher of the Year from state and national American Psychological Association; Fulbright Fellowship ( Germany); and Columbus Award for Intellectual Innovation for co-founding Curious Learning: A Global Literacy Initiative, with deployments in Africa, India, Australia, and rural United States.
 She is external advisor to the International Monetary Fund, Canadian Children’s Literacy Foundation, and other Boards, and a frequent speaker about global literacy at the Pontifical Academy of Sciences.
 She has authored over 160 scientific publications; RAVE-O reading curriculum for dyslexia; RAN/RAS tests of reading prediction with Martha Denckla; and Proust and the Squid: The Story and Science of the Reading Brain (13 translations; HarperCollins, 2007); Tales of Literacy for the 21st Century (Oxford University Press, 2016); and Reader, Come Home: The Reading Brain in a Digital Culture (HarperCollins, 2018).

 David Hornik is a General Partner at August Capital where he invests in consumer and enterprise software and services.
 He has worked closely with startups for the last 20 years.
 Prior to joining August, David was a litigator at Cravath Swaine & Moore, and corporate and licensing attorney at Venture Law Group and Perkins Coie.
 David is the author of the first venture capital blog, VentureBlog, and the first venture capital podcast, VentureCast.
 He is the founder and producer of The Lobby conferences, a series of events that gather the thought leaders in consumer and enterprise technology.
 David holds an AB in Computer Music from Stanford, an M.Phil in Criminology from Cambridge University, and a JD from Harvard Law School.
 David teaches entrepreneurship and venture capital at Harvard Law School and at Stanford Business School.
 Along with sitting on the boards of numerous technology startups, David also sits on the board of GLAAD.